Sapplink/appstatic/README.md

 # appstatic

 The online presence for Sapplink.
 Portfolio and showcase of past apps and designs.
-Designed and developed by Marc Atasoy, owner of Sapplink.
+Designed and developed by Marc Atasoy.
 --------------------
 # creation